-A famous science fiction writer known to me and [the class professor] once tweeted that she hated “essentialism.”
+A famous science fiction writer known to me and [to your class professor here] once tweeted that she hated “essentialism.”
 I cringed at this.
 “Essentialism” is the philosophy of both Plato and the Tao Te Ching, and while science certainly is experimental and inductive and as unprejudiced as possible, as opposed to the literalism often conflated with essentialism, science takes the essential reality of its observations as a given.
 Non-arbitrariness is the working assumption, or mode – if not the actual belief – of every scientist worthy of the name: the reality that science is trying to probe is not an intersubjective one; it’s not a social construction; it really exists, or at least that’s the attitude we need to adopt to do it, and I think the results speak for themselves.
 Saying that we only encounter it indirectly through our uniquely human senses and sensibilities is not to say that it’s not really there.
 Yes, we have things that exist only by human agreement, like money, and other people’s gods, and corporate brands, and the music of Justin Bieber, but those too must ultimately align with the potentials of an underlying physical reality.
 (Or maybe they don’t; maybe there is a virtual-machine reality created by the human mind abstracted away from the physical world.
 This is a philosophical position, either way.
 We don’t need to pick one to do critical thinking; we just need to be aware of the different perspectives, and adopt the one proper to the job we’re setting out to do.)